 First, here’s the result with only GeneratePress and GP Premium active.
 No modules are activated.

 It loaded in less than a second, performed 12 requests and only weights 61.5 KB.
-It cannot get any leaner than that!
+It cannot get much leaner than that!

 In the next test, we deactivated GeneratePress and GP Premium and used the default Twenty Nineteen theme.